titpetric/microservice/articles/2019-12-13-implementing-our-service.md

 	}
 ~~~

-So, at worst - the Remote IP field will be empty.
+So, at worst - the RemoteIP field will be empty.
 Hopefully I didn't do too bad of a job
 above and we will see a real IP get logged into the database when we issue our first
 request to the service.